 Included in the lesson is example STL files for you to print of and show students examples of what a successful design should look like.
 Also there is a lesson task worksheet that can be completed by learners alongside the modelling task and also a homework task as well.

-As with every lesson all the resources can be edited by the teacher.
+Either buy a copy of the files or subscribe to our teacher portal to access the lessons.
 No planning is needed, just print off the resources and the deliver to the class.
 The teaching powerpoint details the step by step instructions of how to create the model and compliments the lesson task worksheet that students have to work through.